bluesky/tiled/docs/source/tutorials/caching.md

 user's time.
 It avoids downloading something twice if it hasn't changed.
 This also enables an offline "airplane mode".

-To follow along, start the Tiled server with the demo Catalog from a Terminal.
+To follow along, start the Tiled server with the demo Tree from a Terminal.

 ```
 tiled serve pyobject --public tiled.examples.generated:demo